Buying Our Poultry

 Some breeds may take several months to reliably confirm sex, and certain breeds may require DNA testing or observation of egg-laying to determine sex with certainty.

+We participate in the National Poultry Improvement Plan (NPIP) and complete annual testing for Pullorum-Typhoid and Avian Influenza.
 Due to the nature of livestock sales, we cannot guarantee the health or viability of any animal once it leaves our property, and all sales are final.
-We participate in the National Poultry Improvement Plan (NPIP) and complete annual testing for Pullorum-Typhoid and Avian Influenza.

-We do not have routine access to an avian veterinarian for on-site blood draws and therefore do not conduct additional disease testing unless there is a specific cause for concern.
+We do not have routine access to an avian veterinarian for on-site blood draws and do not conduct additional disease testing unless there is a specific cause for concern.
 If illness or unexplained loss is suspected, samples are submitted to an accredited laboratory for diagnostic testing.
 Documentation from prior testing is available upon request.

 We carefully select breeding stock from strong, well-established lines, many with exhibition winners in their pedigrees, and strive to adhere to the American Poultry Association Standard of Perfection and applicable breed club guidelines.
-However, this does not guarantee that any individual animal or its offspring will be show quality or earn awards.
+Even so, this does not guarantee that any individual animal or its offspring will be show quality or earn awards.

-Even among elite breeding programs, only a small percentage of birds produced will meet true exhibition standards.
+Even among elite breeding programs, only a small percentage of birds will meet true exhibition standards.
 This variation is an inherent part of genetics and cannot be predicted or guaranteed.

 We cannot guarantee specific egg color, shade, shape, or size.
 Each breed produces a range of approved egg colors, and individual birds may lay slightly different eggs.
-Egg characteristics can vary by season, age of the bird, diet, and even from day to day.
+Egg characteristics can vary by season, age of the bird, diet, and even day to day.